 - Assurance of capitalizing on every opportunity due to the multiple notification measures from within and outside the trading platform

 Sounds too perfect?
-Try it for yourself by clicking here today!
+Try it for yourself today!
 You’ll be amazed by the results.

 Divergence in trading occurs when there’s any inconsistency between closely related instruments or with an indicator.
 It signals a loss of momentum and possible trend reversal.